yakubin/durduff/README.md

 ## Installation

-Packages for Linux distros, BSDs, Mac and Windows are a TODO.
+Packages for Linux distros, BSDs, and Windows are a TODO.
 In the mean time you can install it using [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) from [crates.io](https://crates.io):